 - 1 Ubeezie 67” Tripod/Selfie Stick

-If you are new to this technology, CTE’s Virtual Environments Graduate Assistants are available to help you with learning how to use the technology, the setting up process, finding applications for your curriculum, and any other questions you may have.
+If you are new to this technology, the CTE Virtual Environment Assistant is available to help you with learning how to use the technology, the setting up process, finding applications for your curriculum, and any other questions you may have.

 What are the Virtual Environments Technologies?